CURRENT FUNDING PRIORITIES FOR SANTA ROSA MEMORIAL HOSPITAL FOUNDATION

 It’s estimated that up to 70% of our patients may be eligible for

-the procedure.
-The total cost of the project is $22 million and the Foundation
+here.
+The total cost of the project is $20 million and the Foundation seeks

 Hospice House – St. Joseph Health’s Hospice and Palliative Care programs have longstanding